Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact Mechanics Optimization: Contact problem formulation and constraints

 In computational contact mechanics, interactions between multiple deformable bodies are modeled within the FEM framework.
 The main challenge lies in ensuring that these bodies do not penetrate each other while maintaining physical accuracy.
 This requires formulating appropriate contact constraints and incorporating them into the governing equations.
 In this section, we first describe the mathematical enforcement of the contact constraints, followed by the FEM problem formulation.

-\subsection{Contact Constraints and Enforcement}
+\subsection{Contact constraints and enforcement}

-In contact mechanics, the contact gap $g$ is a measure of the distance between points on the surfaces $\partial \Omega_1$ and $\partial \Omega_2$, as illustrated in ~\cref{fig:contact_diagram}.
+In contact mechanics, the contact gap $g$ is a measure of the distance between points on the surfaces $\partial \Omega_1$ and $\partial \Omega_2$, as shown in ~\cref{fig:contact_diagram}.
 The condition $g = 0$ defines the contact surface $\Gamma^c$, where interaction occurs between the bodies.
-The contact gap can be formulated using different approaches, among which the node-on-segment and mortar segment-to-segment methods are commonly used.
+The gap can be formulated using different approaches, among which the node-on-segment and mortar segment-to-segment methods are commonly used.
 The node-on-segment collocation approach (\cref{fig:gap1}) defines the gap as the closest point distance from nodes on one body to segments on the other \cite{zavarise2009}.
 While being easier to implement, this method is prone to inaccuracies in coarse meshes or large deformations.
-An alternative approach, the mortar segment-to-segment gap definition \cite{belgaetal98,pusolaur04a} (\cref{fig:gap2}), has become popular due to its robustness and accuracy.
-The mortar method enforces the contact condition in a weak sense by integrating the gap constraint over the contact surface.
+Alternatively, the mortar segment-to-segment approach \cite{belgaetal98,pusolaur04a} (\cref{fig:gap2}), has become popular due to its robustness and accuracy.
+The mortar method enforces the contact condition weakly by integrating the gap constraint over the contact surface.
 The discretized gap constraint is expressed as

 Here, $\bm{x}^1_h$ and $\bm{x}^2_h$ denote the discrete representation of the deformed coordinate positions along the contacting surfaces, $\bm{n}_A$ is the segment averaged normal at node $A$ used to compute the contact distances and $\varphi^1_A$ is the finite element shape function associated with the node $A$ on side $1$ providing a weighted value of the gap.
 The gap constraint $g_A$ is enforced everywhere along $\partial \Omega_1 \cup \partial \Omega_2$, leading to the set of constraint equations in ~\cref{eq:mortargap}.
-It should be noted that the constraints from ~\cref{eq:mortargap} are nonlinear.
+It should be noted that the constraints from \cref{eq:mortargap} are nonlinear.
 Here, a small incremental slip version is applied by fixing the contact area $\Gamma^c_A$ and normal $\bm{n}_A$ at the beginning of each time step to recover linearity.
 This doesn't preclude large sliding but does require more time steps, the more general approach is beyond the scope of this work.

-\subsection{Finite Element Formulation of the Contact Problem}
+\subsection{Finite element formulation of the contact problem}